virtualritz/nsi-docs/docs/background.rst

 prevents or greatly increases the complexity of implementing other features.

-The design of the nsi was shaped by multiple goals:[designgoal]
+The design of the nsi was shaped by multiple goals:

-.. _section:background:simplicity

 Simplicity
    The interface itself should be simple to understand and use, even if